 For an example of this, in CareerFoundry’s free web development short course we got Abhishek Nagekar, security engineer at Mozilla, to get you started:

 As well as time, you’re not getting sucked into something bigger than the course itself–if you don’t want to.
 Apart from creating an account or leaving your email address, this can be a no-strings coding fling.

 The other reason why free web development courses are a great idea is due to the other limited resource we have—money.
 The majority of providers are offering these as a taster of their larger or more specialized paid programs, so they’re aiming to both educate you and woo you, at the same time.

 If you enjoy the lessons and want to continue learning programming, perfect.
 You can now pay for a course knowing that it’s a good investment.
 But this also means that if you try a free web development course for beginners and find out that it’s just not your thing, you can walk away not only with no regrets but also a full wallet.

-So, now that we know why it’s almost a no-brainer to try out a free web development course if you can spare some time, how do you go about finding the right one that suits you?
+So, now that we know why it’s almost a no-brainer to try out a free web development course if you can spare some time, let’s go through some options.

 Many of the beginners courses naturally focus on the easier programming languages to learn, but not all of them.
 Because of this, it’s definitely worth taking a look to see which languages, frameworks, and tools they will cover.
 Some languages will involve a lot of previous theoretical knowledge, which can provide a steep learning curve for beginners.

-This comprehensive short course promises to give you the ideal introduction to coding, where you walk away after just five tutorials with actual hands-on work to start your web development portfolio.
+As an online career-change provider for over ten years, here at CareerFoundry we developed a comprehensive short course for those starting out.
+It should give you an ideal introduction to coding, where you come away after just five tutorials with actual hands-on work to start your web development portfolio.